NorteX-dev/modular-dbot-template/README.md

 This template utilises:

+- `esmodule` - runs on ES Modules (nodenext); this means that Node v18 is required and module-compatible packages are required
 - `typescript` - provides type safety and better quality code
 - [`discordjs`](https://github.com/discordjs/discord.js) - library for connecting to Discord
 - [`nhandler`](https://github.com/nortex-dev/nhandler) - handler for loading, updating and managing commands, events and component callbacks.